Yankees vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 30 hits with nine doubles, a triple, three home runs, 21 walks and 17 RBI.
-He's also stolen five bases.
+- Ramirez has put up 31 hits with nine doubles, a triple, three home runs and 21 walks.
+He has driven in 17 runs with five stolen bases.

 Ramírez Recent Games